 Poker is unique among casino games: you play the players, not the house.
 The casino takes a small "rake" from each pot, but your real opponents are the people sitting around the table.
 This means — uniquely — that genuine long-term profit is mathematically possible.
 It also means the game rewards discipline and punishes the people who don't have it.
-Especially in South Africa, where the recreational pool runs deep.
+Especially in South Africa, where the recreational pool runs deep and most opponents play too many hands too passively.

 This guide covers Texas Hold'em — the dominant variant at every SA casino poker room and on every major online site.
-The principles transfer to most other variants.
+Pot-Limit Omaha (PLO) gets played occasionally at higher stakes; Stud is now rare.
+The principles in this guide transfer to most variants, but the specific charts and ranges are calibrated for full-ring No-Limit Hold'em as it's actually played in SA.

 Poker is not about playing your cards.
 It is about playing the situation: your cards, your opponents, your position, and the size of the pot — all at once.